satellite830/AnnoView/README.md

 However, you may want more information displayed in AnnoView, e.g. taxonomic information, and functional annotations by Pfam and KEGG.

-The example below demonstrates how to extract functional annotations and taxonomic information, and incorporating them into the CSV file downloaded from the AnnoView [Slr4](http://annoview.uwaterloo.ca/annoview/app/#/?id=example_5) example.
+The example below demonstrates how to extract functional annotations and taxonomic information, and incorporating them into the CSV file downloaded from AnnoView.

 ### Edit CSV (for advanced users)
 This workflow is intended for editing the .csv files downloaded from AnnoView.